Abaza rebellion

-The Abaza rebellion is the name given to uprisings that occurred in the 17th century in the Ottoman Empire during the reigns of Mustafa I (1622–23) and Murat IV (1623–40).
+The Abaza rebellion was a group of uprisings that occurred in the 17th century in the Ottoman Empire during the reigns of Mustafa I (1622–23) and Murat IV (1623–40).
 The name of the rebellion refers to Abaza Mehmet (or Abaza for short), an Ottoman pasha of Abkhazian origin.
 Sometimes, this event is considered as a part of the Jelali revolts.
-But unlike the other Jelali revolts the principal reason of the Abaza rebellion was the resentment towards the jannissary corps.
+But unlike the other Jelali revolts the principal reason of the Abaza rebellion was the resentment towards the janissary corps.